Need a Good Trading Mentor? Here's How to Find One

 "Try to meet as many experienced professionals as you can," he says Once you've identified someone, "approach your potential mentor and the initial meeting as you would an interview.
 Be prepared to explain what you hope to learn from the individual and why you value his or her insights and expertise, as well as what you bring to the table.
 Don't take this phase lightly — you're laying the groundwork for a relationship that will hopefully last a lifetime."

-The polls you see here were taken by students in last 2 classes of MOJO University.
+The polls you see here were taken by students of MOJO University.
 The polls were done anonymously so the students could input answers without being swayed in their decisions.

 Out of the 30 students 4 said it was worth 10X what they paid and 26 said IT'S PRICELESS.
 That should scream at you..."Hey let's go what are you waiting for...MOJO is the best"